How to Build and Increase Your Credit Score When You’re Young

 You build credit by building your reputation as a borrower.

 Think of building your credit like building any friendship or relationship.
-Relationships are all based on trust.
+Relationships are based on trust.
 The more you can trust someone, the stronger the relationship becomes.
 It’s the same way with your credit score.

 Your credit score gets higher the more your lenders trust you.